 Don’t forget to include savings goals for your travels.
 Put up pictures of piggy banks or savings apps.
 This helps you remember to set money aside for your adventures.

 Your board can also show local day trips or weekend getaways.
-These smaller trips can be just as fun and easier to plan.
+These shorter trips can be just as fun and easier to plan.

 Strengthening Relationships